Othman Al Omeir: Awards

 Al Omeir was named as the Media Personality of 2006 by the Arab Media Forum in Dubai for his contribution to the industry in the Arab world.
+He was awarded the Media Man of the Year Prize by the same forum in 2007, and also received the Media Innovation Prize by the Arab Thought Foundation in the same year.
+In December 2009, he was awarded the New Media for the Future Prize by the Anna Lindh Foundation.
 He is a member of Moroccan Royal Academy.
 In December 2011, he was nominated for the International Media Awards 2012 by the Next Century Foundation.